 Remote work innovations becoming permanent It’s clear that the pandemic transformed how many radio stations operate.
 Remote hardware and IT best practices took on unprecedented importance as work from home became commonplace.
 Technology experts say their companies are still utilizing hybrid mechanisms and that in many cases, tech innovations have made their broadcast operations more flexible and secure.
 The massive WFH shift in broadcast created a need for larger bandwidth infrastructure, remote computer management, additional firewalls, antivirus/malware management systems and new access policies.
 There also has been an increased focus on virtualization and cloud technologies.
 READ MORE

 Emergency Alert System

-Working with federal, state and local government agencies, broadcasters keep their communities informed and safe through EAS.
+The latest news on working with federal, state and local government agencies, to keep New Mexico communities informed and safe through EAS.

 The national test of the Emergency Alert System has become a near-annual tradition since the first one was conducted in 2011.
 But the Federal Emergency Management Agency says it will not conduct a nationwide EAS test in 2022.
 “It will not happen this year,” said Antwane Johnson, FEMA’s Deputy Assistant

 NAB sees no need for a “complex redesign” of EAS BY RANDY J. STINE PUBLISHED: MAY 11, 2022 The National Association of Broadcasters believes many of the pieces needed to improve emergency alerting in the United States are already in place and no major overhaul of existing EAS is needed.
 The